 Begin your family’s adventure in the country’s beautiful capital, Colombo.
-Arrive in the cultural Mecca and check into a hotel of your the Tintagel or Park Street.
+Arrive in the cultural Mecca and check into a hotel.
 Let the kids burn some energy with an evening walk to check out the gorgeous colonial architecture lining the winding streets.

 The day begins with a visit to one of the most important places of learning and spirituality - the Gangaramaya Temple.
 Continue onto the Seema Malakaya Temple, a tiny temple built on a lake and can only be reached by a small bridge.
 Head on over to the local markets, and stock up on traditional goods.
 Tour the National Museum and pay a visit to the Fort before wrapping up your day and returning to your hotel.

-Embark on a day of adventure as you and the family take an elephant trek through the jungle.
-Hang on tight as you cross shallow waters and through dense foliage.
-You also have the option to take an exciting jeep safari in Minneriya National Park.
+Embark on a day of adventure as take an exciting jeep safari in Minneriya National Park.
 The park is best known for having the largest gatherings of Asian Elephants.
 In the dry season, herds of up to 150 can be spotted.
 Keep your eyes peeled for Sambar deer, toque monkeys, cormorants and painted storks.

 Take a tour of the Bahirawakanda Monastery, and see how Sri Lankan monks live and worship.
 See the Temple of the Tooth lit up at night by thousands of tiny white lights: a magical sight to behold.
 For golf aficionados, there’s an 18-hole golf course, putting green and practice range.
 For non-golfers, there’s still plenty of activities to choose from with a floodlit tennis court, swimming pool, saddle club, riding lessons for all ages, horse safaris, bird-watching and bike trails.
 Spend your final evening resting up to journey to the western foothills tomorrow.